BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/tutorials.rst

 A 0D EBM equipped with:

-- constant absorbed incoming solar radiation flux
+- constant absorbed downward solar radiation flux

-- outgoing radiation flux according to the Stefan-Boltzmann law
+- upward radiation flux according to the Stefan-Boltzmann law

 - :math:`CO_2` radiative forcing according to estimates by :doc:`Myhre <references>`